top of page

 • Up to two EWCS Fellows Scholarships at $2,500 will be granted per calendar year.
 These scholarships are funded by the CHS Foundation.

-• Up to three EWCS Scholars will be awarded $1,000 scholarships per calendar year.
+• Up to three EWCS Scholars will be awarded up to $1,000 scholarships per calendar year.
 These scholarships are funded by donors of the Ralph K. Morris Foundation.

 • The same application will be considered for both EWCS Fellows and EWCS Scholars awards.

-• Funds will be used to cover costs associated with tuition, fees, books, supplies or equipment while attending qualifying graduate degree class or program or law school class or program.
+• Funds will be used to cover costs associated with tuition, fees, books, supplies or equipment while attending qualifying graduate degree class or program, law school class or program, or PhD program.

 • Morris Foundation trustees and staff, including their immediate families, are ineligible to apply for a scholarship.

-• The Scholarship will be awarded without regard to race, color, religion, age, sex, national origin, or disability.
+• The Scholarship will be awarded without regard to regardless of race, gender, age, sexual orientation, religious beliefs, abilities, disabilities, or any other consideration.

 SPECIAL REQUIREMENT

-Each recipient is encouraged to attend a Ralph K. Morris Foundation-sponsored event., e.g., Lyon Family Leadership Symposium held annually in November/December or the Farmer Cooperatives program also held annually in November/December, upon receipt of the award.
+Each recipient is encouraged to attend a Ralph K. Morris Foundation-sponsored event., e.g., Tom Lyon Family Leadership Symposium held annually in November/December or the Louis Doering Keynote Luncheon during the College Conference on Cooperatives in February, upon receipt of the award.
 The recipient will be recognized at the event.

 TIMELINES